aiunderstand/unity-cntk/README.md

 # Create New Unity-CNTK Project
 1) Create new project and in File > Build settings > Player settings set scripting runtime to 4.6 (see image below), restart is required.

+![unity_net46setting](https://user-images.githubusercontent.com/6376127/33528346-0ba4aeb2-d85f-11e7-81fa-9ed0d8113612.png)

 2) Add the Cntk.Core.Managed-<VERSION>.dll to your Asset folder

-![unity_net46setting](https://user-images.githubusercontent.com/6376127/33528346-0ba4aeb2-d85f-11e7-81fa-9ed0d8113612.png)
+[Note.
+For the managed dll to work, the native dll's need to be present for unity (see step 2 from "how to run this demo project")].